camptocamp/c2cgeoportal/doc/administrator/mapfile.rst

 including the geographic data for this layer. ``<the_geom>`` is the name of the table's geometry column. ``<schema>`` is the name of the schema including the table.
-``<layer_name>`` can be either the layer NAME or the layer GROUP, depending on what is configured in the admin interface for the layer.
+``<layer_name>`` can be either the layer NAME or the layer GROUP, depending on what is configured in the administration interface for the layer.

 The ``${MAPSERVER_DATA_SUBSELECT}`` is defined as follows: